kiankaas/personal-soccer-stats-analysis/README.md

 - **Drought**: During my first year at the club, I recorded a 9-game stretch without a goal contribution in Cloudy conditions.
 - **Team impact**: Throughout this 9-game stretch, my team averaged 2.0 Goals Forward per game, which is slightly below the overall 2.5 Goals Foward per game in Cloudy conditions.
      - While this may have played a role, it doesn't fully explain my lack of goal contributions in cloudy conditions.

+**Conclusion**:
+While my performances in Cloudy conditions show significant fluctuations, the underlying cause remains unclear based on the available data.
+Factors such as team performance, game flow, or untracked variables may have contributed to this inconsistency.
+Without additional data, it is difficult to pinpoint a definitive explanation for this trend.

 ### 3. Individual Impact on Match Outcomes